Download the IMAGE Chrome browser extension here! (works on Chrome, Edge, Brave and Opera browsers.)

-Download the IMAGE Chrome browser extension here! (works on Chrome, Edge, Brave and Opera browsers.)

 On the internet, graphic material such as maps, photographs, and charts that represent numerical information, are clear and straightforward to those who can see it.
 For people with low vision, this is not the case.
 Rendering of graphical information is often limited to manually generated alt-text HTML labels, often abridged, and lacking in richness.
 This represents a better-than-nothing solution, but remains woefully inadequate.
 Artificial intelligence (AI) technology can improve the situation, but existing solutions are non-interactive, and provide a minimal summary at best, without offering a cognitive understanding of the content, such as points of interest within a map, or the relationship between elements of a schematic diagram.
 So, the essential information described by the graphic frequently remains inaccessible.

 We use rich audio (sonification) together with the sense of touch (haptics) to provide a faster and more nuanced experience of graphics on the web.
 For example, by using spatial audio, where the user experiences the sound moving around them through their headphones, information about the spatial relationships between various objects in the scene can be quickly conveyed without reading long descriptions.
-In addition, rather than only passive experiences of listening to audio, we allow the user to actively explore a photograph either by pointing to different portions and hearing about its content or nuance, or use a custom haptic device to literally feel aspects like regions of a landscape, objects found in a photo, or the trend of a line on a graph.
-This will permit interpretation of maps, drawings, diagrams, and photographs, in which the visual experience is replaced with multimodal sensory feedback, rendered in a manner that helps overcome access barriers for users who are blind, deaf-blind, or partially sighted.
+In addition, rather than only passive experiences of listening to audio, an optional haptic device can help the user literally feel aspects like regions of a landscape, objects found in a photo, or the trend of a line on a graph.
+This will permit interpretation of maps, charts, and photographs, in which the visual experience is replaced with multimodal sensory feedback, rendered in a manner that helps overcome access barriers for users who are blind, deafblind, or partially sighted.